nwdigitalradio/n7nix/PITCHME.md

 ## AX.25

 * AX.25 (Amateur X.25) is a data link layer protocol derived from the X.25 protocol suite
-* and designed for use by amateur radio packet operators
+* Designed for use by amateur radio packet operators
-* Protocol is built into kernel and has user side components
+* Protocol is built into kernel
+* Also has these user side components
   * ax25tools
   * ax25apps
   * libax25